Rehab Centers Bozeman, MT

 Community Medical Services Bozeman - 14.0 miles from Bozeman, MT

-Community Medical Services Bozeman is an inpatient treatment facility in Belgrade, MT that is situated in the 59714 zip code.
-Community Medical Services Bozeman Accepts Medicaid.
-It offers outpatient methadone/buprenorphine or naltrexone treatment, outpatient rehab and outpatient detox services.
+Community Medical Services Bozeman is a residential treatment center in Belgrade, Montana that is located in the 59714 zip code.
+Community Medical Services Bozeman Accepts private health insurance.
+It includes outpatient detox, regular outpatient treatment and outpatient treatment.

 Address: 8707 Jackrabbit Lane, Suites D and F, Belgrade, MT 59714 in Gallatin County